Code-Institute-Submissions/chrper80-Milestone-project1/README.md

 ### Pricing card buttons

 These buttons will take the user to external booking pages, one for each package.
 They worked as they should when we tested.
+The external booking i use is called [Accuity scheduling](https://acuityscheduling.com/?kw=YToxOTMzNDMwNg%3D%3D).

 ### The contact form